 Aigis Suites.
-Roads are quite steep and bumpy in this island, yet this one will lead to a sea-viewing luxury retreat equipped with 9 distinctively designed suites and the perfect infinity-pool bar.
-This family-owned hillside boutique hotel surrounded by nature and offering a fine example of Greek hospitality clearly represents the luxury experience you are looking for on this island.
+Roads are quite steep and bumpy on this island, yet this one will leads to a sea-viewing luxury retreat equipped with 9 distinctively designed suites and the perfect infinity-pool bar.
+This family-owned hillside boutique hotel, surrounded by nature and offering a fine example of Greek hospitality, clearly represents the luxury experience you are looking for on this island.
 Oriental-inspired treatments are offered at its spa, and farm-to-table Greek recipes are served around the pool area or in your suite.
 From private balconies to fireplaces, stone-clad walls, and a majestic sunset view, this resort is special.
 Enjoy great cocktails, music, and ambiance day to evening.
-The name ‘Aigis’ that freely translates as ‘under our auspices’, the logo, and certain works of art in the property, are created by Greece’s greatest living contemporary visual artist, Alekos Fassianos.
+The name ‘Aigis’ that freely translates as ‘under our auspices’, the logo, and certain works of art on the property, are created by one of Greece’s greatest contemporary visual artists, Alekos Fassianos.

 Porto Kea Suites.
 Near the port, this seaside 5-star hotel has a sleek classic feel that blends nicely with the nonchalant aspect of the island.
-A wide range of suites, a Mediterranean restaurant under the guidance of awarded chef Lefteris Lazarou, a sea-view pool lounge, a spa with steam room and sauna, and access to the private beach bar-restaurant Ammos are definitely way beyond the average expectations.
-The large waterfront pool framed by manicured gardens is an elegant centerpiece in this waterfront property located just across the street from the beach.
+A wide range of suites, a Mediterranean restaurant, a sea-view pool lounge, a spa with steam room and sauna, and access to the private beach bar-restaurant Ammos are definitely way beyond the average expectations.
+The large waterfront pool framed by manicured gardens is an elegant centerpiece in this property located just across the street from the beach.

 Anamar Kea.
-A 30-minute drive from the port to the picturesque seaside location of Koundouros, this elegant Cycladic-style 4-star boutique hotel that opened its doors in 2018 has a minimalist flair, luxury amenities, and perfect sea view.
-Rooms and suites, some of them with Jacuzzi, a pool bar, a breakfast lounge, and a restaurant make for a refreshing experience and an opportunity to explore nearby beaches and coves.
+A 30-minute drive from the port to the picturesque seaside location of Koundouros, this elegant Cycladic-style 4-star boutique hotel that opened its doors in 2018 has a minimalist flair, luxury amenities, and a perfect sea view.
+Rooms and suites (some of them with a Jacuzzi), a pool bar, a breakfast lounge, and a restaurant make for a refreshing experience and an opportunity to explore nearby beaches and coves.

 Kea Village.
 Elegant suites and villas including the ‘Lefkothea’ estate, a pool, and the Greek gourmet restaurant ‘To Spiti sti Chora’ are all amphitheatrically perched on the hills of Chora with a distant sea view and great island vibes.